augustl/augustl.com/posts/blog/2019/you_have_to_know_about_persistent_data_structures.md

 Well, it turns out that it's actually faster to do it that way, when you only have a small amount of data.
 Checking a list of 8 items for whether or not your key exists in it, is much faster than having to maintain and balance a binary tree or a b-tree.

 Think of it like garbage collection generations.
 Under the hood, your stuff will be in the "eden" space or "tenured" space.
 Which is fancy speak for: stuff that is just created and immediately discarded is garbage collected differently than long lived stuff.
 This happens completely under the hood, as a performance optimization, without you having to do anything special to make it happen.

+## An other another cool thing!

+Let's say you have this function in a tight loop that adds 100s of items to a map, based on a data stream of some kind.
+Maybe a CSV or a database or something like that.

+By default, all maps are immutable, so that means you have to do 100s of potentially expensive operations on the persistent data structures.

+However!
+Clojure has transients.

+Transients are a special version of immutable data structures.
+You first "unlock" it and create a "transient" map (or list or set or ...).
+Then you work on it as you would with a normal immutable data structure, using map or reduce or whatever.
+Then when you're done, you "lock" it and you get a normal immutable map back.

+This optimization allows Clojure to know that in your tight loop, nobody else will actually use the data structure, so it can be "less fancy" in how it builds it up.
+And much faster, skipping the entire potential overhead of managing a persistent data structure.

 Clojure has pretty cool data structures.